- Find a Lawyer:

-Mayer Brown’s Cross-Border Investigations & Enforcement practice comprises lawyers from our offices throughout the world, allowing us to provide localised advice and offer harmonised solutions to problems that implicate more than one legal regime.
+Mayer Brown’s cross-border Investigations & Enforcement practice comprises lawyers from our offices throughout the world, allowing us to provide localised advice and offer harmonised solutions to problems that implicate more than one legal regime.

 We fully understand compliance requirements in jurisdictions across the globe.
 For example:

-In the field of competition law, we have represented clients at dawn raids at locations around the world and have advised many global corporations in relation to their defence strategy in major cartel cases.
-In a number of cases this has involved applications for immunity and reductions in fines, usually in multiple jurisdictions and in close co-ordination with local lawyers.
+In the field of competition law, we have represented clients at dawn raids at locations around the world and have advised many global corporations in relation to their defense strategy in major cartel cases.
+In a number of cases this has involved applications for immunity and reductions in fines, usually in multiple jurisdictions and in close coordination with local lawyers.
 In such cases, the interplay between leniency and the risk of civil damages actions, criminal enforcement and (where applicable) self-reporting obligations under sectoral regulation (for example the UK Financial Services and Markets Act 2000) is invariably of central importance.
-Members of our team have regularly acted as global lead counsel co-ordinating the response of clients to multiple investigations worldwide, and have advised on parallel investigations, both civil and criminal, by different authorities within a single jurisdiction.
+Members of our team have regularly acted as global lead counsel coordinating the response of clients to multiple investigations worldwide, and have advised on parallel investigations, both civil and criminal, by different authorities within a single jurisdiction.
 We have advised on settlement of competition investigations, legal challenges in the national courts of EU Member States, the EU courts, and a wide range of courts in other jurisdictions, as well as on extradition/mutual legal assistance.

 In the field of customs and sanctions, we have assisted clients in pre-emptive audits to ensure compliance with domestic and international customs law and sanctions provisions.
 We have also assisted during audits and in handling all types of proceedings before the customs authorities or the authorities in charge of the implementation of sanctions provisions.
-We advise on customs procedures before the World Customs Organization and are involved in dispute settlement on customs issues before the World Trade Organization.
+We advise on customs procedures before the World Customs Organisation and are involved in dispute settlement on customs issues before the World Trade Organisation.
 We have also assisted in investigations by a UN Sanctions Committee in the implementation of UN sanctions.

 In the financial sector within the United States we defend and represent companies and individuals in the broad array of investigations conducted by virtually any financial products regulator, including the SEC, Financial Industry Regulatory Authority (FINRA), Commodity Futures Trading Commission (CFTC), Public Company Accounting Oversight Board (PCAOB), Office of Foreign Assets Control (OFAC), Consumer Financial Protection Bureau (CFPB), individual states, and self-regulatory organisations (SROs).
 Outside the United States our financial sector experience covers the Financial Conduct Authority (FCA) and Prudential Regulation Authority (PRA) in the United Kingdom, the Federal Financial Supervisory Authority (BaFin) in Germany, the Swiss Financial Markets Supervisory Authority (FINMA) and the Hong Kong Monetary Authority, among others.
 As such, we have represented financial institutions with head offices in Belgium, Bermuda, Canada, France, Germany, Ireland, Israel, Italy, Japan, Lebanon, Puerto Rico, Switzerland, the United Kingdom, and countries in Africa and Latin America.